aws-samples/ec2-lamp-server/README.md

 ### Using Certbot with apache plugin
 Ensure `assignStaticIP` is configured to `Yes` in your CloudFormation stack and a DNS entry is associated with your EC2 instance IP address.

-- From terminal, run the below command and follow instructions
+- From terminal, run the below command and read instructions carefully.
+You may need to configure your Apache site settings.
   ```
   sudo certbot --apache
   ```